 - Nam Pha Thene depression (Khammouane) is a canyon like gorge surrounded by up to 400 m high cliffs, total depth of valley – 600 m.

 - Naga fireballs of Mekong - Nong Khai, Thailand and Vientiane Province, Laos.
 Unique phenomenon - glowing reddish balls rising from the water of Mekong River and going upwards in the air.
 Local people even organise festivity at late nights of October to observe this weird sight.
-Sometimes there are seen thousands of such balls per night.
+Sometimes there are seen thousands of such balls over one night.
 It is possible that this is combustion of gases emanating from the sediments of river.

 - Nam Ou gorge at Muang Ngoy – Luang Prabang.
 Beautiful, narrow, forested gorge with up to 600 m high cliffs.

 Man made landmarks

 - Hintang Nalae menhirs – Loung Namtha.
 Several clusters of standing stones located on mountaintops.
 Contrary to most other megaliths, here the stones are incised with various designs.
 Most likely this has served as a ceremonial site.

 - Phou Assa – Champassack.
 Group of enigmatic, up to 2 m high conic towers made of flat stones.

 - Plain of Jars – Xiangkhouang.
 More than 90 separate sites with unique megaliths – giant, 1 – 3 m high stone jars, occasionally with stone lids preserved.
 In some sites is just one jar and in some – even 400 jars.
 In Ban Phakeo site stone lids are adorned with animals.
 Megaliths created in 500 BC – 500 AD and used as human burial sites.
 Most investigated and most photographed is Site 1, as well as several more which have been cleared of unexploded bombs.
 Site 52 contains 392 jars – the largest number.